A Tale of Two Cities

 A Tale of Two Cities: Blood for Blood

-Following the first production in Hong Kong and the Edinburgh Fringe in 2016 the show has been translated into Cantonese and will be performed with a Hong Kong cast spring 2023.
+Performed in Hong Kong at the Jockey Club and the Edinburgh Fringe in 2016.
+The show has been translated into Cantonese and was performed with a Hong Kong cast in spring 2023.
+More about this production here

 Sarah produced a dynamic electro-acoustic score combining live vocals on stage, with pre-recorded music and sound design.
 Featuring Francesca Simmons on violin and musical saw. “the scene changes via singing chorus and the sound design were absolutely mesmerising”